San Biagio Platani: History

-After the suppression of feudalism in Sicily the village like most of the area began to be characterized by a huge shift towards the Americas and the general marginalization of the island.
-The population of San Biagio, along with much of the area continued its traditional economy.
-Hence the extensive agriculture through the settlement of the fiefdoms.
-But the foundation of urban agglomerations also had other purposes linked to the prestige of the feudal lords.
+After the suppression of feudalism in Sicily, the village like most of the area began to be characterized by a huge shift towards the Americas and the general marginalization of the island.
+The settlement of San Biagio, along with much of the area continued its traditional economy.
+Meaning primarily, extensive agriculture through the settlement of fiefdoms.
+But the foundation of urban agglomerations also had other purposes linked to the prestige of the ruling Sicilian nobility.
 At the time, a village with more than 80 people gave the prince the right to a seat in parliament or to one more vote, in addition to power over his subjects through the faculty of administering justice within his own fiefdom.
 The fiefdom of San Biagio initially consisted of the lands of San Biagio, Gialdonieri and Mandralia.
 In 1660 the fiefdom of Ragattano was added, thanks to an exchange carried out by the feudal lords Ioppolo and Gianguercio.
-The fief was thus made up of 1,830 individuals.
-The inhabited center developed from the beginning around the Mother Church and the Ducal Palace.
+The fief was thus came to a population of 1,830 individuals.
+The inhabited center's development began in the area around the Mother Church and the Ducal Palace.
 An orthogonal layout was established, the main axis of which is Corso Umberto I, which was then called Via Piazza (La Chiazza).
-For most of the nineteenth century the road was blocked by the small church of Purgatory, which was then demolished at the end of the century.
-The central point of the street, located in the Mother Church, represents the center of gravity of the town, from which the other main axis starts, which is today's Viale della Vittoria, formerly Strada Chiarenza.
+For most of the nineteenth century the road was blocked by the small "Church of Purgatory", which was then demolished at the near the end of the 18th century.
+The central point of the street, located near the Mother Church, represents the center of gravity of the town, from which the other main axis starts, which is today's Viale della Vittoria, formerly Strada Chiarenza.
 Via Veneziano starts in parallel in front of the Doge's Palace.

-For most of its history San Baigio's population grew at a steady pace and by 1653 the town had about 300 inhabitants.
-But in the eighteenth century, the productivity crisis and the old institutional political system led to a decline in the demographic trend.
+For most of its history San Biagio's population grew at a steady pace and by 1653 the town had about 300 inhabitants.
+But in the eighteenth century, the productivity crisis and the old institutional political system led to a decline in demographic trends.
 A serious problem was presented by monoculture, which created occasional famine.
 In the eighteenth century there were three famines.
 To deal with the problem Agesilao Bonanno, who would later become lord of the land of San Biagio, was appointed vicar for the storage of grain.
 The decline of the Sicilian noble families did not spare even the lord of San Biagio, who moved to the Villa della Noce in Palermo, with a series of contracts drawn up at the end of the eighteenth century and handed over all possessions to the gabelle.
 1812 marks the end of feudalism.

 In 1864 the name Platani was added to distinguish this town from other Italian centers with the same toponym.